 Most adults practice new pieces at a slow tempo for quite a while.
 Sometimes they never gain the facility to play a piece at what might be considered ‘”up to tempo.”
 If the piece is full of passing dissonances that might sound like wrong notes, adults often become confused and aren’t sure whether they’re playing it correctly.

 Does this piece say something complex enough to sustain an adult’s interest through the sometimes-lengthy learning process?
 One of my students, Sandy, a successful microbiologist, explained, “I don’t want to play pieces that I can imagine a little kid playing.
 I don’t want anything playful.
 I want something with real emotional depth.
 I’m attracted to pieces in minor keys because they stir up more turbulent emotions.”
 Adult students look for something that reflects their own emotional maturity.
 I search for pieces that appeal to my own emotions.
 I screen for details like melodies with unusual intervals and harmonies that use suspensions and rich chords.

 I gave the piece Twilight from Elissa Milne’s Little Peppers to my student Rich, a hip Law Professor from Stanford University.
 He was thrilled with its cool, jazzy sound.
 Here’s a little snippet of the piece to give you an idea of its level and flavor.

-- Second, it includes almost all the best-loved classics that adults want to play.
+It includes almost all the best-loved classics that adults want to play.